ExpediaGroup/graphql-kotlin/README.md

 ### Types

-For the most part, `bex-api-graphql` can directly map most Kotlin "primitive" types to standard GraphQL scalar types:
+For the most part, `graphql-kotlin` can directly map most Kotlin "primitive" types to standard GraphQL scalar types:

 #### Scalars